Muaykhao86/RickandMorty/README.md

-A Rick and Morty Charecter generator!
+A Rick and Morty Character generator!

 Build with